simeoncloud/Baseline/README.md

-## MSGraph\DeviceManagement\GroupPolicyConfigurations\Security - LinkedIn Features in Office Applications Disabled.json
+## MSGraph\DeviceManagement\GroupPolicyConfigurations\Baseline - Security - LinkedIn Features in Office Applications Disabled.json
 *Intune > Devices > Configuration profiles (Profile Type = Administrative Templates)*

 **What does this do?**